Health in Sudan: Health policies, systems and financing

-Health services in Sudan are provided by the Federal and State Ministries of Heath, military medical services, police, universities, and private sector.
-The districts or localities which are the closest to people are mainly pro Policies and plans in Sudan are produced at three levels federal, state, and district (also called locality) providing primary health care, health promotion, and encouraging community participation in caring for their health and surrounding environment.
+Health services in Sudan are provided by the Federal and State Ministries of Health, military medical services, police, universities, and the private sector.
+The districts or localities which are the closest to people are mainly pro policies.
+Plans in Sudan are produced at three levels: federal, state, and district (also called locality), providing primary health care, health promotion, and encouraging community participation in caring for their health and the environment.
 They are responsible for water and sanitation services as well.
-This well-established district system is a key component of the decentralization approach pursued in Sudan which gives in turn a broader space for local management, administration and allow for overcoming the leadership and supervision efforts by superior bodies.
+This well-established district system is a key component of the decentralization approach pursued in Sudan, which in turn gives a broader space for local management and administration and allows for overcoming the leadership and supervision efforts by superior bodies.

 There is one Federal Ministry of Health (FMOH) and 18 State Ministries of Health (SMOH).
-The federal level is responsible for provision of nation-wide health policies, plans, strategies, overall monitoring and evaluation, coordination, training, and external relations.
-The state level is concerned with state's plans, strategies, and based on federal guidelines funding and implementation of plans.
-While the localities are mainly concerned with implementation and service delivery.
+The federal level is responsible for the provision of nation-wide health policies, plans, strategies, overall monitoring and evaluation, coordination, training, and external relations.
+The state level is concerned with state's plans, strategies, and work with federal guidelines for funding and implementation of plans.
+Meanwhile, the localities are mainly concerned with implementation and service delivery.

-Federal Ministry of Health, Ministry of Veterinary and Animal Resources, and Agriculture and Corps Ministry are members of what is called the Public Health Council which is the main national legislative body providing regulatory instructions particularly those regarding zoonotic diseases.
+The Federal Ministry of Health, Ministry of Veterinary and Animal Resources, and Agriculture and Corps Ministry are members of what is called the Public Health Council, which is the main national legislative body providing regulatory instructions, particularly those regarding zoonotic diseases.
 A major product of this council is the Public Health Act of 1975.
 Nevertheless, states and localities are empowered to set their own regulations and laws based on their needs.
-Additional regulatory bodies are available including the medical council and the allied health council which are in charge for doctors and health provider's certification and licensing.
+Additional regulatory bodies are available, including the Medical Council and the Allied Health Council, which are in charge of doctors' and health providers' certification and licensing.